CMU-IDS-2020/a3-hello-world/writeup.md

 First we have a strip plot for happiness score sorted in **descending order**.
 This plot could represent the distribution of happiness scores.
 More importantly, users could take it as a filter/minimap for selecting corresponding points in other two plots.

 Second plot is a multi-line chart.
 The x-axis refers to the country/region names sorted in **descending** order of happiness rank while the y-axis includes scores of user selected features.
-Since those points are soretd in descending order of happiness score, this plot shows the rough relationship between happiness score and different features as well as the related country information.
+Since those points are sortd in descending order of happiness score, this plot shows the rough relationship between happiness score and different features as well as the related country information.
 Also, users could investigate how country happiness rank changes over years by sliding the year selection bar.

 As the multi-line plot showing the rough relationship, we use another scatter plot with regression line to more directly show relationhip between feature scores and happiness scores.
 Users could flexibly select regression type to investigate optimal relationship.
 Besides, hovering a data point will trigger its tooltip showing country name, happiness score, feature type and feature score.

-In additon, out plots are closely binded with interactions.
+In additon, our plots are closely binded with interactions.
 Lines and circles are colored.
-By choosing the interactive legend on the right, multi-line chart and scatter plot will highlight the selected features, which eables user to focus on a specific feature at a time.
+By choosing the interactive legend on the right, multi-line chart and scatter plot will highlight the selected features, which enables user to focus on a specific feature at a time.
 Besides, selecting the strip plot will simultaneously filter data in other plots and change their axis domain.
 We hope the flexible interactivity of these plots could insipre users' insights into relationship between the six features and happiness.